• Skip to primary navigation

 I cannot stress how unexpectedly delicious this combination turned out.
 A spiralized sweet potato tossed with crisp apple ribbons, plus golden raisins for a delicate chew and roasted almonds for a satisfying crunch.
 Then, add that almond Dijon vinaigrette to the mix: nutty, tangy, and smooth—so good it practically demands the spotlight.

-This recipe is the result of being hungry on a regular weeknight and having a toolbox of random ingredients at hand.
+This recipe is the result of me being hungry on a regular weeknight and having a toolbox of random ingredients at hand.
 I crossed my fingers before tasting the dressing.
 Almond butter and Dijon could go one of two ways.
 But, somehow, it all made sense.
 That first bite surprised me with its bright, buttery sweetness, followed by the mustard’s playful tang hitting just when I needed it.

 I think you’ll love how each bite feels thoughtful yet simple.
 The textures are inviting: the silky noodles, the fresh apple snap, the chewy raisins, and the crunchy almonds are heavenly.
 And that dressing?
 It glides over everything and ties it all together without overshadowing it.
 This is exactly the kind of salad you’ll find yourself looking forward to.